 Common Bachelor's in Computer Programming Courses

 - Database Application Programming

 This course introduces students to database models and programming languages that use databases.
 Programming majors learn to install and configure tables, populate them with data, and query databases.
 Students learn how to use programming languages to interact with databases and develop web applications to access databases.
 This course prepares undergraduates for careers in database and applications programming.

-Algorithms and Data Structures
+- Algorithms and Data Structures

-During this course, students learn about the theory behind algorithms and their application in addressing computational problems.
+- During this course, students learn about the theory behind algorithms and their application in addressing computational problems.
 Possible topics include algorithms used for sorting, string processing, and searching.
 Students also learn strategies to improve algorithm efficiency.
 Many courses on algorithms and data structures incorporate hands-on activities to build career-ready skills.
 Students may write code to implement an algorithm concept or demonstrate mastery of a technique.

 Many online computer science bachelor's programs incorporate courses in cybersecurity to introduce students to information security.
 Coursework explores fundamental cybersecurity concepts like data encryption, security policies, and data breaches.
 Students also learn about legal and ethical concerns in cybersecurity and the process of responding to cyberattacks, including threat analysis, vulnerability assessment, and penetration testing.
 This course prepares graduates for careers as information security analysts and cybersecurity programmers.

 - This course introduces students to cloud service models and infrastructure migration approaches.
 Students also learn about cloud infrastructure services, common cloud vendor platforms, and configuring cloud services.
 Coursework may also cover the broader role of cloud computing in the IT industry.
 During this course, students may develop cloud computing applications and learn how to create new services using the cloud.

 Bachelor's in Computer Programming Concentrations